AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 * `DurboImportConfiguration.isImportAcl()` is interpreted literally and will only affect access control policies implementing `javax.jcr.security.AccessControlList`

-* `DurboImportTransformer` will only respect this confguration for true ACLs
+* `DurboImportTransformer` will only respect this configuration for true ACLs
 * Other policies such as `org.apache.jackrabbit.api.security.authorization.PrincipalSetPolicy` instances created by the CUG authorization model will always get replicated and the configuration option `DurboImportConfiguration.isImportAcl`() will be ignored.

 There is one limitation of replicating CUG policies.
 If a given CUG policy gets removed without removing the corresponding mixin node type `rep:CugMixin,` the removal will not be reflected upon replication.
 This has been addressed by always removing the mixin upon policy removal.
 The limitation may nevertheless show up if the mixin type is manually added.